 Graduate Student Tuition Support

-Tuition support is provided in two ways:
+Tuition support is provided in three ways:

 Eligibility Requirements for Tuition and Fees

 A student must meet the following criteria to qualify for tuition remission, in-state tuition, and fees:

 - The student must be a full-time, degree-seeking student in a residential program administered by The Graduate School.
 They are considered a full-time student if they are enrolled for each term and

 - Registered for 9 or more graduate credit hours in a fall or spring term

 - OR registered for a minimum of 3 hours of thesis substitute (992), thesis (993), or dissertation (994) in a fall, spring, or summer term.
 A student may register for additional courses as needed, but if registering for less than 9 hours, this must include a minimum of 3 hours of 992/993/994 to be considered full-time

 - OR registered for fewer than 9 graduate credit hours in a fall, spring, or summer term, exclusive of 992/993/994, and granted a Waiver of Hours for that term.

 |Doctoral programs and Master’s/Doctoral Programs: $10,000/semester (RAs and TAs)||Terminal Master’s Programs: $8,000/semester (RAs and TAs)|